ARM7-Base development board for LPC2148

 Completed soldered board with ARM mini board on top.

-And of course I put Eagle3D traced board images.
-Best regards to Matthias Weißer from www.matwei.de did great job to do such job.
+And, of course, I put Eagle3D traced board images.
+Best regards to Matthias Weißer from www.matwei.de did a great job doing such work.

 The first read/write tests I run with Philips Flash Utility were successful.
-Next time I’ll post few articles how to get this board running by writing C code, compiling and flashing the ARM7 LPC2148.
+Next time I’ll post a few articles on how to get this board running by writing C code, compiling, and flashing the ARM7 LPC2148.

 Download Eagle files here: lpc2148baseeagle.zip